Ion-lithium collision dynamics studied with an in-ring MOTReMi

 The single differential cross sections ${\text d}\sigma /{\text d}E_{\text e}$ of the two reaction channels are plotted in Fig.~\ref{fig2}\,(b) and compared to a CDW-EIS model using one-electron Hartree-Fock wave functions.
 The experimental data are normalized to the calculated 2s ionization cross section at zero electron energy.
 In both experimental distributions a sudden change of slope is observed at $E_{\text e}=20$\,eV which is due to the limited acceptance of the spectrometer in the direction perpendicular to the spectrometer axis.
 In principle, the acceptance for electrons emitted in the backward direction is restricted to even lower energies (with the chosen spectrometer voltages the limit is at 9\,eV).
 However, for such large perturbations as in the present collision system ($Z_{\text P}/v_{\text P}=1.0$\,a.u.) the electrons are focused in the forward direction due to the post collision interaction, and already at lower energies the contribution of backwards ejected electrons becomes insignificant.

 For L-shell ionization, the measured cross section drops slightly faster than the theoretical curve, but overall there is fair agreement.
 In the second reaction channel, the excitation of the Li$^+$ recoil ions can occur due to several mechanisms.
-The simplest one corresponds to the emission of a K-shell electron through the interaction with the projectile while the valence electron remains unaffected as a spectator.
+The simplest one corresponds to the emission of a K-shell electron through the interaction with the projectile while the valence electron remains unaffected as a spectator \cite{PhysRevLett.80.4649}.
 This process is calculated with our model and shown in the graph.
 Here, only poor agreement between theory and experiment is achieved, in shape as well as in relative magnitude.
 In particular for electron energies below 10\,eV the model considerably underestimates the cross section.

 In the effective one-electron model used above, some important aspects are neglected.
 First, due to the large binding energy of the K-shell electron, the ionization process takes place only for relatively close collisions.
 It seems likely, that in such close collisions the valence electron, whose ionization potential is more than ten times smaller, is ejected, too.
 This means, that the ionization of the 1s electron will often result in double ionization which, in turn, would even increase the observed discrepancies.
 In a second two-electron mechanism not considered in the model, the inner-shell electron is promoted to an excited state in the target.
 This excitation is also expected to occur in close collisions, which again likely will result in the emission of the valence electron.
 Thereby, the inner-shell excitation will effectively contribute to single ionization and explain the observed discrepancies.
-This gives an indication that the simultaneous excitation and ionization is a prominent, if not the dominant, process resulting in the excitation of the lithium ions as observed in the experiment.
+This gives an indication that the simultaneous excitation and ionization is a prominent and for electron energies below 10\,eV even dominant process resulting in the core hole creation in ionization processes of the lithium target.